Christmas is fast approaching. This is how you get ready for Christmas now?

 Also make sure to consider any gifts that you have to ship as it is expensive.

-I use an Excel spreadsheet to keep my purchases in line, what I bought, for who, and how much it was.
+I use an Excel spreadsheet to keep track of my purchases, including what I bought, for whom, and how much.

 Handmade items